ldthomas/apg-js2/SABNF.md

 ```
 phrase = "abc"; any comment can go here   CRLF
 ```
-Note that empty lines and comment-only lines are accepted as white space, but any line beginning with one or more space/tab characters and having text not beginning with a semicolon will be rejected as an ABNF syntax error.
+In this implementation empty lines and comment-only lines are accepted as white space, but any line beginning with one or more space/tab characters and having text not beginning with a semicolon will be rejected as an ABNF syntax error.
 Consider the lines,